abir-imato/C-Programming-Journey/README.md

 cat > README.md << 'EOF'
 # Codeforces Solutions

-A collection of my solutions to [Codeforces](https://codeforces.com/) problems, written primarily in C.
+A collection of my c programming journey.

 ## Structure

-Each file is named after its corresponding problem (e.g. `A_Theatre_Square.c`), making it easy to navigate and cross-reference with the problem statement on Codeforces.
+Each file is named after its corresponding problem, making it easy to navigate and cross-reference with the problem statement on Codeforces.

 ## Languages

 - C
-- Python (where applicable)

 ## How to Run